SSWConsulting/SSW.Rules.Content/rules/keep-developers-away-from-design-work/rule.md

 ![Figure: Bad design can be dangerous!](BadDesignGun.jpg)
 :::

-While it’s important to be flexible in real-world situations, particularly when dealing with a low designer-to-developer ratio, it's still wise to keep design work primarily in the hands of designers.
+While flexibility is important, particularly when dealing with a low designer-to-developer ratio, it's still wise to keep design work primarily in the hands of designers to maintain consistency and quality.

 ## Streamlining design decisions